 5 oz. bags of Wax Crack shards were offered for preorder at an affordable $5 ea. **A note about my approach to this review, after BL’s italicized description, the first note mentioned is the top impression on through to the last note which is the lingering scent.Calypso – Goddess of the Sea…a dreamy essence of waterlilies, mandarin, musk, cashmere vanilla and seaweed, driftwood, salty winds.
 Wading into the murky depths of Calypso reveals long undulating ropes of seaweed curling in the waves.
 Limbs brush upon waterlilies and lotus blossom drifting on the sea, as notes of juicy mandarin vanilla carry the scent to a lush lagoon where nymphs play in the sun-dappled surface.
 On the beach, driftwood rolls languidly in and out with the tides until bleached by the sun.
 Upon opening the bag I sagged with a bit of disappointment as it was the only scent I didn’t get anything from instantly.
 After two week’s curing, however, both throw and performance are satisfying; salty, watery, driftwood heaven.La Vi en Rose – Romantic blend of Bulgarian rose, Rose, Peony Flower, Mandarin, Amber, oolong tea.
 Blushing rose petals diffuse their fragrance on a midsummer’s eve as dewdrops transpire upon pale peonies, offering delicate perfume.
-Lush cool tones spread an effervescence garlanded by floral ropes and crowns fanciful enough to capture a garden fairy’s delight.
+Lush cool tones spread with effervescence garlanded by floral ropes and crowns fanciful enough to capture a garden fairy’s delight.
 The oolong tea is brisk and citrusy with a grassy aroma, I only wish it’s tea leaves were more concentrated.
 La Vie is a dense rose liqueur sipped from a chilled cordial glass on a balmy evening.
 Checking the website shows La Vi en Rose is still available.
 I’m tempted to stock up as I need a replacement rose for an old favorite and intend to experiment blending with it.Heart & Crown – Cypress, basil, cardamom, lemon, nutmeg, black pepper and cinnamon oil.
 Spicy floral rose and jasmine along with essential oils of lavender and clove bud, sandalwood, cedar wood, patchouli and musk.
 Initially dusky and obscuring like a veil of patchouli musk descending from deep woods.
 Aureate herbs and wild flowers flash in a forest meadow wherein lemon and peppery spices reveal the scent of a dark secret, hidden in petals of pink.
 Incredibly layered earthiness.Saturnus – The Roman God of time… Soft amber, woody myrrh, lavender, sweet musk, rich patchouli, sandalwood with hints of citrus and vetiver.
 Incense of an ancient forest church rises in thick tendrils.
 Rich, long-lasting amber resin and a heart of woodsmoke surrender to powdery plumes and heady woods, threaded with burly power.
 A hauntingly nostalgic scent.Miriam – A blend of ripe pomegranate and herbal galbanum, anise, chamomile, rosemary, petitgrain, amber and musk.
 The only Miriam I’ve found reference to was in the Greek myth of lost Cassius.
 She was a mortal who gardened, harvested fruit and played the violin.
 I’ve yet to wrap my nose around this scent, as the marriage of tart pomegranate and intense green galbanum bears a sharpness I wasn’t keen on at first.
 Herbaceous aromatics lend a savory layer, but it goes deeper.
 Opening a trapped door to an underground passage, cool citrus and delicate faded florals are unearthed in it’s depths until finally resting between fruity and bitter greens.
 In the myth, Cassius ultimately spoils his chance with Miriam but I’m glad of the chance to experience this unique scent.Brandied Peach Bread Pudding – warm yeast bread dripping with boozy spiced peaches.
 Crispy brown edges sear the air with toasty aromas announcing the baked bread is ready for drenching in golden fruit syrup.
 Roasted peaches sprinkled with brown sugar, cinnamon, nutmeg and clove are drizzled with caramelized rum scented of dried fruits.
 The crispy burnt edge may make this unappealing for some, but I’m weak for it.
 Peaches are a summer treasure, but the depth and spices are whispering fall tidings to me.Tobacco Leaf & Caramel – Citrus spiced tobacco leaves, undertones of vetiver, whiskey and velvety rich caramel.
 Pools of caramel as dense as molasses intoxicated by a shot of peat whiskey.
 Woody-warm vetiver brightens the sweetness as the essential note of dried green leaves pervades the air with a dusky crackle.
 After hours of melting, a base of silky sweet smoke developed so truly, I actually looked around to check if my husband lit a pipe in my living room (nope, nonsmoker).
 The authentic pipe tobacco scent others try to achieve at it’s purest, without the fire.
 It’s rich coumarin-laced smokiness provided such a feeling of zen, it was as if derived from a more herbal, homegrown nature.
 I never tired of it’s earthiness and it lasted days, a must-repurchase favorite.

 Samples and a generous 10% off coupon: